 Analysis of Phylogenetics and Evolution

 ape is a package written in R for the analysis of phylogenetics and evolution.
 It is reasonably used within the community of evolutionary biologists for data analysis and as a framework for the development of new analytical methods.
-Since 2003, ape has been cited more than 1500 times, and 94 R packages depending on ape have been released on CRAN.
+Since 2003, ape has been cited more than 1500 times, and more than 100 R packages depending on ape have been released on CRAN.

 pegas is a package for the analysis of population and evolutionary genetics; it is a companion package of ape.
 To know more about pegas, please visit its page on this site.